-A Master of Divinity program may include up to 24 courses (96 units) of distance learning (online or correspondence) coursework.
+A Master of Divinity program may include up to 22 courses (88 units) of distance learning coursework.
 This includes courses taken at Fuller, as well as courses completed elsewhere and transferred to Fuller for this degree.
-You can combine online and campus classes, or you can remain in your context by studying primarily online, with just three one-week sessions (6 classes, 24 units) at a Fuller campus in Hybrid+ classes.
+You can combine online and campus classes, or you can remain in your context by studying primarily online, with just four one-week sessions (8 classes, 32 units) at a Fuller campus in Hybrid+ classes.
 Each Hybrid+ class consists of nine weeks of online study plus one week of face-to-face study at a campus.
 Hybrid+ classes are scheduled so that you can complete the on-campus portions of two classes in the same one-week period.